slotThe/slotThe.github.io/posts/pygmentising-hakyll.md

   -> Compiler (Item String)
 ```

-Basically, in additions to reader and writer options, it also takes a
+Basically, in addition to reader and writer options, it also takes a
 monadic transformation of pandoc's AST and builds an appropriate
 `Compiler` from that.